baseten/easelbender/README.md

 ### Known Issues ###

-- Current implementation won't work with animating canvases!
-Obviously this massively effects the usefulness of the filter...
-Will fix ASAP!
 - Resizing currently doesn't work correctly due to the different ways it is handled by Three.js and EaselJS and I haven't spent the time trying to figure it out
 - In GLSLFilter's applyFilter method I'm having to reset the transform on EaselJS's